 \section{Abstract}

-One of the main drawbacks of the practical use of neural networks is the long time needed in the training process.
-Such training process consists of an iterative change of parameters trying to minimize a loss function.
+One of the main drawbacks of the practical use of neural networks is the long time required in the training process.
+Such a training process consists of an iterative change of parameters trying to minimize a loss function.
 These changes are driven by a dataset, which can be seen as a set of labelled points in an n-dimensional space.
-In this paper, we explore the concept of {\it representative dataset} which is smaller than the original dataset and satisfies a nearness condition independent of isometric transformations.
-The representativeness is measured using persistence diagrams due to its computational efficiency.
-We also prove that the accuracy of the learning process of a neural network on a representative dataset is comparable with the accuracy on the original dataset when the neural network architecture is a perceptron and the loss function is the mean squared error.
-These theoretical results accompanied with experimentation open a door to the size reduction of the dataset to gain time in the training process of any neural network.
+In this paper, we explore the concept of a {\it representative dataset} which is a dataset smaller than the original one, \ro{satisfying} a nearness condition independent of isometric transformations.
+Representativeness is measured using persistence diagrams (a computational topology tool) due to its computational efficiency.
+We prove that the accuracy of the learning process of a neural network on a representative dataset is ``similar'' to the accuracy on the original dataset when the neural network architecture is a perceptron and the loss function is the mean squared error.
+These theoretical results accompanied by experimentation open a door to reducing the size of the dataset to gain time in the training process of any neural network.